waggle-sensor/summer2021/README.md

 2. Abstract for General Audience (on github)
 3. A white paper OR a real publication.
 In either case the daily blog on github can serve as a basis for the content.
 4-8 pages, please use the LaTeX template or the overleaf template.
 No Microsoft Word please.  [https://www.ieee.org/conferences/publishing/templates.html](https://www.ieee.org/conferences/publishing/templates.html)

+In addition we would like that all students write a blog-style article about their work which will added to this list of science stories: [https://sagecontinuum.org/science/](https://sagecontinuum.org/science/)

+Take a look at existing blog articles as examples and use the following points as a guidance:

+- Who am I and what am I doing?
+- Whys is what I am doing important?
+- What sensors, instruments, and data am I using to solve this challenge?
+- What is the approach / methodology?
+- What is next?
+- A brief conclusion
+- Reference

+This is essentially a mini paper, but more informal, like a blog.